 The current owners of Marcellino’s, Danilo de Paola and his wife Patrizia, took over the restaurant in 2015 having a strong desire to express themselves in the culinary field.
 They kept the name in honor of the current Prince of Seborga (Prince Marcellinono I).
 Their chef Ivan, originally from Milan, has traveled the world learning about the culinary traditions of each country he visited.
 He has taken that knowledge and uses it to cook simple regional Italian dishes but with an international flavor.

-Before my visit, I was advised that Seborga was nothing more than a tourist trap and the restaurants here were of the same quality as those awaiting the busloads of tourists in the old town in Monaco.
+Before my visit, I was advised that Seborga was nothing more than a tourist trap and the restaurants there were of the same quality as those awaiting the busloads of tourists in the old town in Monaco.
 But contrary to expectations, Marcellinos was mostly filled with locals and there was none of the mingling of tongues that you often find at a popular tourist destination.
 We took advantage of the Specialità Funghi menu and ordered an amazing appetizer of freshly picked porcini on a bed of carpaccio covered with shaved parmesan.
 For our entrees we had the Pesce del Giorno (Branzino) and the Coniglio alla Seborghina.
 The Coniglio (rabbit) was served with polenta, local cheese and some more fresh porcini.
 Marcellino’s prides itself on using local ingredients.
 In addition to the mushrooms and cheese, there was also local olive oil, bread and a bottle of Serborgan wine.

-The food was impressive in both presentation and taste, the service was friendly and the view from the terrace of the surrounding countryside was spectacular.
+The food was impressive in both presentation and taste, the service was friendly and the view from the terrace of the surrounding countryside spectacular.
 In short, it was a most memorable dining experience.
 A meal fit for a prince.
 Or in this case, a couple of visiting American tourists.
-The only things missing was an appearance by Dorothy Lamour portraying a damsel in distress.
+The only thing missing was an appearance by Dorothy Lamour portraying a damsel in distress.